 A Data Flow task can include multiple data flows.
 If a task copies several sets of data, and if the order in which the data is copied is not significant, it can be more convenient to include multiple data flows in the Data Flow task.
 For example, you might create five data flows, each copying data from a flat file into a different dimension table in a data warehouse star schema.

 However, the data flow engine determines order of execution when there are multiple data flows within one data flow task.
 Therefore, when order is important, the package should use multiple Data Flow tasks, each task containing one data flow.
 You can then apply precedence constraints to control the execution order of the tasks.

 The following diagram shows a Data Flow task that has multiple data flows.

 Integration Services provides a set of log events that are available to all tasks.
 Integration Services also provides custom log entries to many tasks.
-For more information, see Integration Services (SSIS) Logging and Custom Messages for Logging.
+For more information, see Integration Services (SSIS) Logging.
 The Data Flow task includes the following custom log entries:

 |BufferSizeTuning||Indicates that the Data Flow task changed the size of the buffer.
 The log entry describes the reasons for the size change and lists the temporary new buffer size.|

 |OnPipelinePostEndOfRowset||Denotes that a component has been given its end-of-rowset signal, which is set by the last call of the ProcessInput method.
 An entry is written for each component in the data flow that processes input.
 The entry includes the name of the component.|

 |OnPipelinePostPrimeOutput||Indicates that the component has completed its last call to the PrimeOutput method.
 Depending on the data flow, multiple log entries may be written.
 If the component is a source, this log entry means that the component has finished processing rows.|